No. You have not been hacked.

 - It might be illegal.
-Depending on who you try to impersonate, your intent and the laws in your jurisdiction, it’s very possible that misrepresenting yourself in email could run afoul of the law.
+Depending on who you try to impersonate, your intent, and the laws in your jurisdiction, it’s possible that misrepresenting yourself in email could run afoul of the law.

-Spammers don’t care, and bypass all that.
-They use so-called “botnets” or “zombies”, which act more like full-fledged mail servers than mail clients (Microsoft Office Outlook, Thunderbird, and so on).
+Spammers don’t care.
+They use so-called “botnets” or “zombies” that act more like full-fledged mail servers than mail clients (Microsoft Office Outlook, Thunderbird, and so on).
 They completely bypass the need to log in by attempting to deliver email directly to the recipient’s email server.
-It’s pretty close to being anonymous, as the spam is exceedingly difficult to trace back to its origin.
+It’s pretty close to anonymous, as spam is exceedingly difficult to trace back to its origin.

-And often there’s nothing that forces it to be that way.
+And there’s nothing that forces it to be that way.

-Similarly, since it’s just a setting on outgoing email, seeing a particular “From:” address doesn’t imply any relationship to the actual account that would receive email that is sent to that address.
-Spammers don’t need access to the account to make it appear in a “From:” line – all they need to do is effectively to type it in the “From:” line.
+Similarly, since it’s just a setting on outgoing email, seeing a particular “From:” address doesn’t imply any relationship to the actual account that would receive email sent to that address.
+Spammers don’t need access to the account to make it appear in a “From:” line; all they need to do is type it in the account settings.
 Nothing more.